Deck Staining12 min read

 2. Repair and Sand

-Replace any rotten boards, pull popped nails, and sand the entire surface.
-Start with 60-grit then 80-grit sandpaper.
+Replace rotten boards, pull popped nails, and sand the entire surface.
+Start with 60-grit sandpaper to remove the mill glaze and old finish, then follow with 80-grit for a smooth finish.
 Sanding opens the wood pores for better stain penetration.
+Pay extra attention to edges and corners — these areas often get skipped and lead to uneven absorption.
+Vacuum all dust and wipe with a tack cloth.

 3. Choose the Right Stain

 Select a stain based on your desired look and durability.
-Solid stains hide wood grain best but peel faster.
-Semi-transparent stains show grain and last longer because they penetrate.
-Clear sealers offer the least UV protection.
+Solid stains hide wood grain best but peel faster because they form a film.
+Semi-transparent stains show grain and last longer since they penetrate the wood.
+Clear sealers offer the least UV protection but enhance natural color.
+For Bay Area decks, I recommend a semi-transparent stain with UV blockers and mildewcide.
+Brands like Sherwin-Williams WoodScapes and Benjamin Moore Arborcoat are top choices for their durability and color retention.

 4. Apply in Ideal Conditions